 - The normal term of office of ordinary members shall be 3 years after which they may stand again for election.
 There shall be no maximum period during which an ordinary member may serve.

-- The normal term of office of the Chair and Vice-Chair shall also be 3 years but they may only serve for a continuous period of six years after which they must stand down, although they may be elected as ordinary members.
+- The normal term of office of the Chair shall also be 3 years but he/she may only serve for a continuous period of six years after which he/she must stand down, although they may be elected as an ordinary member.